drymon/osal/README.md

 # OSAL - OS Abstraction Layer for Embedded Systems

-OSAL (OS Abstraction Layer) is a lightweight, static resource allocation framework designed for Real-Time Operating Systems (RTOS) in embedded systems. <br>
+OSAL (OS Abstraction Layer) is a **lightweight, static resource allocation framework** designed for Real-Time Operating Systems (RTOS) in embedded systems. <br>
-It offers a seamless interface for managing tasks, semaphores, mutexes, timers, and more, all statically defined at initialization. <br>
+All OS resources are preconfigured within this framework, providing a seamless interface for managing tasks, semaphores, mutexes, timers, and more, all statically defined at initialization. <br>
 Under the permissive BSD-2-Clause license, users can freely utilize and distribute the library without licensing complexities.

 ## Features